We first installed a solar power system on our beach side home in Puerto Armuelles 4 years ago.

 We have six panels of 260 watts and six TROJAN gel batteries.
 The panels cost $345 each and the batteries are $349 each.
 The 60 amps controller cost $670, the INVERTER about $400

 Note: we did use other American made batteries that were cheaper – but eventually they all failed.
 Also, there are cheaper panels but the ones we buy have a 20 year guarantee.

 Unless you have a large solar system you will not be able to have a decent sized fridge.

 A propane gas fridge is wonderful.
-This is the link for a Canadian company called UNIQUE can be found on the web.
+A Canadian company called UNIQUE can be found on the web.

 They are more expensive but the one we have can switch from propane to electric.
 So when you do get city power, its a doddle.

 Another essential piece of equipment is a battery monitor.

 We use this VICTRON battery monitor it gives lots of information about state of charge, power useage, and it provides an alarm to warn if the power is getting low.